chabefer/SKY_Correct_Pub_Bias/README.md

 # SKY

-This is the Git repository for an empty project for contributing to the SKY website.
+This is the Git repository for the project estimating the effectiveness of methods correcting for publication bias, a contribution to the SKY project.

 If you want to know more about SKY, please see [here](https://economistjourney.blogspot.com/2019/03/sky-tool-for-decentralized-accumulation.html).